 In 2009, Ulrich was awarded a John Simon Guggenheim Memorial Fellowship.
 The Aperture Foundation and the Cleveland Museum of Art collaborated to publish his first major monograph, “Is This Place Great or What”, in 2011, which was later included in The Photobook: A History Volume 3(2014).
 The Anderson Gallery published the catalog Closeout: Retail, Relics and Ephemera(2013).
 Aperture also published his work as part of the “MP3: Midwest Photographers Project” in 2006.
 In 2016 Ulrich received an Imagemaker award from the Society for Photographic Education.

 He is currently an Associate Professor at the Rhode Island School of Design.

-For print sales please contact these galleries.
+For print sales please contact the Robert Koch Gallery or the artist.
 All prints are produced by the artist directly from his studio.